dokku/dokku-rethinkdb/README.md

-rethinkdb:connect <name>           Connect via telnet to a rethinkdb service rethinkdb:create <name>            Create a rethinkdb service with environment variables rethinkdb:destroy <name>           Delete the service and stop its container if there are no links left rethinkdb:export <name> > <file>   NOT IMPLEMENTED rethinkdb:expose <name> [port]     Expose a rethinkdb service on custom port if provided (random port otherwise) rethinkdb:import <name> <file>     NOT IMPLEMENTED
+rethinkdb:connect <name>           Connect via telnet to a rethinkdb service rethinkdb:create <name>            Create a rethinkdb service with environment variables rethinkdb:destroy <name>           Delete the service and stop its container if there are no links left rethinkdb:enter <name> [command]   Enter a running couchdb service or run a command rethinkdb:export <name> > <file>   NOT IMPLEMENTED rethinkdb:expose <name> [port]     Expose a rethinkdb service on custom port if provided (random port otherwise) rethinkdb:import <name> <file>     NOT IMPLEMENTED